dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 %}

 **Exploration vs. Exploitation** is yet another well-known challenge in reinforcement learning.
 It's about a struggle between **following already discovered strategy** or **exploring new one**, maybe better that current.
-In current paper, they sampled the minimum exploration rate $$\epsilon$$ from a distribution of [0.1, 0.01, 0.5] with [0.4, 0.3, 0.3] probabilities respectively, separately for each learner thread.
+In current paper, they sampled the minimum exploration rate $$\epsilon$$ from a distribution taken three values: `{0.1, 0.01, 0.5}` with probabilities `{0.4, 0.3, 0.3}` respectively, separately for each learner thread.
 During course of training, inital $$\epsilon$$ anneals from 1 to sampled minimum epsilon value over 4 millions of global frames.

 ## TensorFlow implementation<a name="Implementation"></a>
 TensorFlow sometimes feels a bit low level and verbose.
 There are a lot of wrappers to reduce code, few of them: [keras](https://keras.io/) (used in this post), [slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim), [tflearn](http://tflearn.org/getting_started/).